 2 cups half-and-half cream

-8 ounces smoked salmon, flaked (bones and skin removed)
+8 ounces flaked smoked salmon (bones and skin removed) into bite-size pieces

 How to Make Smoked Salmon Chowder:

-1) In a large saucepan sauté onion, celery, red pepper, and garlic in butter until vegetables are tender.
+1) In a large saucepan or Dutch oven, sauté onion, celery, red pepper, and garlic in butter over medium heat until vegetables are tender.

 2) Add broth, carrots, potatoes, salt, pepper, thyme and dill and bring to a boil.

-3) Reduce heat.
+3) Reduce to low heat.
 Cover and simmer for 40 more minutes or until you can easily pierce the potatoes.

 4) Stir in the corn, cream, and smoked salmon.